Recently at LHG, we are seeing an increasing number of candidates applying for the trader role of our flagship Diversified Global Macro Strategy.

 First and foremost, no hedge fund manager wants to report to his/her investors and partners that they have lost any significant capital.

 This is especially true for global macro hedge fund managers.
-If you look at the list of biggest trading losses in history, most of the multi-billion-dollar losses came from trading financial instruments and asset classes frequently used by global macro funds (i.e. Foreign Exchange, Stock Index Futures, Commodity Futures and other derivatives).
-Therefore, global macro strategy by nature is riskier than other strategies (without proper risk management, of course).
+If you look at the list of the biggest trading losses in history, most of the multi-billion-dollar losses came from trading financial instruments and asset classes frequently used by global macro funds (i.e. Foreign Exchange, Stock Index Futures, Commodity Futures and other derivatives).
+Therefore, macro strategies are by nature riskier than most other strategies (without a comprehensive risk management strategy in place, of course).

-Hence, we would advise, when applying for a trader role at a global macro fund, do NOT start your application or interview talking about potential returns.
+Hence, we would strongly advise that when applying for a trader role at a global macro shop, do NOT start your application or interview talking about potential returns.
 Instead, talk about your approach to risk management first.

 2. Proper trading psychology